 MA: What were you feeling?

 GK: Yeah, what were you feeling?

 MA: I ask my mother that a lot and she can’t always answer me.
 And my parents are not private.
 It seems like they are telling me everything that happened.
 But I want to know something else.
 I want to understand myself better.
 I’m forty now; I want to know how my mom felt when she was forty.

 GK: Right, but they can’t tell you, because there is a level of self-examination that’s unfair to ask ordinary people to get involved in.
 They don’t want to go there, so that’s our job to do that.
-If my mom doesn’t want to talk about how she felt getting on that plane, she’ll tell the story and say, “I wanted someone to ask me to stay.”
+My mom didn’t want to talk about how she felt getting on that plane, she would only say, “I wanted someone to ask me to stay.”
 It’s a cultural thing.
 I have been brought up to say what I want, [such as], “I don’t wanna go.”
-But that wasn’t part of the deal or the package then.
+But that wasn’t part of the deal then.
 She left home and she didn’t want to leave.
-She was never able to talk much about that longing, so there is that word again.
-She couldn’t articulate it fully, partly because it would have been really painful; maybe that’s part of it too.
+She was never able to talk much about that longing.
+She couldn’t articulate it fully, partly because it would have been really painful.
 Most people don’t want to revisit their most painful moments.

 MA: Does your book about your mother have a title yet?